-Bronchiectasis is a condition in which the airways in the lungs are damaged, causing the airways to become permanently widened.
-Early diagnosis and treatment are important to prevent further lung damage.
-If you have bronchiectasis, it's important to learn how to manage it with ongoing medical care.
+Bronchiectasis is a condition in which the airways in the lungs are damaged, causing them to become permanently widened.

 The mucus build-up in the airways can become infected, which can cause your airways to be blocked and lead to repeated lung infections.